25 Excellent Facts About Keanu Reeves

 While shooting 1992’s Bram Stoker’s Dracula, Reeves and Winona Ryder—who played Jonathan and Mina Harker, respectively—appear in a scene in which their characters get married.
 Ryder later pointed out that director Francis Ford Coppola used a real priest in the scene and that both actors said their vows, meaning they might actually be married.
 Coppola agreed with this theory, although it’s not known whether the priest used their character names or the actors' real names during shooting.

-7. Keanu Reeves has been booed offstage.
+17. Keanu Reeves has been booed offstage.

 Reeves infamously toured with his band, Dogstar, in the 1990s, which played what he once described as “like, folk music,” or “folk thrash.”
 When they were invited to play Metalfest in Milwaukee, the band stood out in sharp contrast to the heavier acts on the bill.
 Reeves recalled that the crowd “threw beer at us and told us to f*** off and yelled, ‘You suck!’
 It was beautiful.
 It made me laugh.”

-8. Keanu Reeves was tricked into appearing in The Watcher.
+18. Keanu Reeves was tricked into appearing in The Watcher.

 In 2000’s The Watcher, Reeves plays against his typical onscreen affability as a serial killer in a cat-and-mouse game with a detective (James Spader).
 According to Reeves, he was actually tricked into appearing in the film when a (presumably former) friend forged his signature on the contract.
 Daunted by the prospect of trying to prove it was a forgery, he decided to go ahead and do the movie.
 “I couldn’t prove he did and I didn’t want to get sued, so I had no other choice but to do the film,” he said.

-9. Keanu Reeves has a recurring role on a television show you probably haven’t heard of.
+20. Keanu Reeves has a recurring role on a tv show you've probably never heard of.

 It’s not unusual for film actors to take roles in one of the many prestige television series airing on streaming and premium networks.
 Reeves, however, seems to have taken a low-key approach to television, opting for a small recurring role in Swedish Dicks, a U.S. and Scandinavian co-production about two private detectives from Sweden trying to earn a living in Los Angeles.
 Reeves’s friend, actor Peter Stormare, is one of the stars.
 The comedy airs on the Pop TV channel in the U.S.

-10. Keanu Reeves has published books of his own poetry.
+21. Keanu Reeves has published books of his own poetry.